tonykorycki/hwdesign/docs/units/loopopt/buildex.md

 ## Building and Simulating the the Vector Multiplier

 The design files for this Vitis project are in the repo `hwdesign/vector_mult/vmult_vitis`.
-Follow the instructions to [build the Vitis HLS project]({{ site.baseurl }}/docs/vitis_build.md) to build the project for these design files.
+Follow the instructions to [create the Vitis HLS project](../../support/amd/vitis_build.md), modifyng the instructions for these design files.

+One of the design files is `include/vmult.h`.
 The top of the file `include/vmult.h` provides a number of parameters that we can vary to see the effect of the optimization:
 ~~~C
 #define PIPELINE_EN 0  // Enables pipelining